juanbovo/dcsl-mobile/README.md

 ![alt](https://c.tenor.com/7FvMpzjFTyAAAAAC/smartphone-cat.gif "Your new mobile phone")

 It contains 2 mandatory parts:
-- A backend folder with necessary code to run a server. "npm run dev" on folder starts a nodemon instance.
+- A backend folder with necessary code to run a server. "npm run dev" on folder starts a nodemon instance on port 8080.
 DB is hosted on MongoDB Atlas, so starting a local database is not required.
-- A frontend folder with a React project.
+- A frontend folder with a React project. "npm start" to launch it on port 3000.

 ## Planning
 - Project mandatory requirements were provided by DCSL GuideSmiths staff.